schadenfred/proscrypt-koans/README.md

 `schadenfred@summerseve:~$`

-It doesn't matter what your terminal prompt looks like but when I ask that you type in a command at the prompt, I'll abbreviate it to the '$' character, followed by the command like so:
+It doesn't matter what your terminal prompt looks like but when I ask that you type in a command at the prompt I'll abbreviate it to the '$' character followed by the command like so:

 `$ <command>`

-Let's go to your home directory.
+Now let's go to your home directory.
 To do so, enter 'cd' at your prompt like so:

 `$ cd`